ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 sql = ":end_date >= start_date and end_date >= :start_date"
 ```

-What the logic behind this formula?
-Ranges overlap if and only if it's not the case they overlap from the left and it's not the case when they overlap from the right.
-I.e. the following is not happening:
+What is the logic behind this formula?
+Ranges overlap if and only if it's not the case they overlap from the left and it's not the case they overlap from the right.
+Or the following doesn't happen:

 ```
                       start_date          end_date